ScottW514/terraform-provider-datapower/docs/data-sources/domain.md

 - `config_permissions_profile` (String) Global permissions profile
 - `deployment_policy` (String) Deployment policy
 - `deployment_policy_parameters` (String) Deployment policy variables
-- `domain_user` (List of String) Specify the set of CLI users who can access this domain.
-These users can log into this domain through the CLI.
-This setting can be superseded by an existing access policy of the user.
 - `file_map` (Attributes) Specify the file permissions to apply to the <tt>local:</tt> directory.
 When access permissions are defined and with role-based management, users are granted the lesser privilege.
   - CLI Alias: `file-permissions` (see [below for nested schema](#nestedatt--result--file_map))
 - `import_format` (String) Import format